Mutsuminato Station

 Mutsuminato Station (陸奥湊駅, Mutsuminato-eki) is a passenger railway station located in the city of Hachinohe, Aomori Prefecture, Japan.
 It is operated by East Japan Railway Company (JR East).

 Lines

 Mutsuminato Station is served by the Hachinohe Line, and is 9.0 kilometers from the starting point of the line at Hachinohe Station.

 Station layout

 The station has one ground-level island platform serving two tracks, with an elevated station building.
-The station is unattended and has a automated ticket machines.
+The station is unattended and has an automated ticket machines.